ethsu1/deepRL/README.md

 states.
 Now our function approximator represents the lookup table in the basic case.

 # Why and when to have experience replay?
+In deep reinforcement learning, many models utilize a replay buffer, which is just a data structure holding tuples of state, next state, action, and reward.
+These tuples are just relevant information for sampling the environment.
 Experience replay helps the model learn more quickly because now it is not learning strictly from consecutive samples.
 The model will sample from its memory and use that sample as input into the output Q function before calculating the loss between the output Q value and target Q value.
 Experience replay will be used once the memory data structure has been filled to whatever batch size specified.